 The Company organized its business into three operating segments to better align its organization based upon the Company's management structure, products and services offered, markets served and types of customers, as follows: The Dermatology Recurring Procedures segment derives its revenues from the XTRAC procedures performed by dermatologists.
 The Dermatology Procedures Equipment segment generates revenues from the sale of equipment, such as lasers and lamp products.
-The Dermatology Imaging segment generates revenues from the sale and usage of MelaFind devices.
+The Dermatology Imaging segment generates revenues from the sale and usage of imaging devices.
 Management reviews financial information presented on an operating segment basis for the purposes of making certain operating decisions and assessing financial performance.
 On June 22, 2015, the Company acquired the XTRAC and VTRAC businesses and has classified the revenues and expenses of this business to the two Dermatology Procedures segments.
-Accordingly, these revenues and operating expenses are included only for the period of June 23, 2015 through December 31, 2015.
-There are no corresponding revenues for the year ended December 31, 2014.
+Accordingly, these revenues and operating expenses are included only for the period of June 23, 2015 through December 31, 2016.